xssti/Analysis-of-gender-perception/README.md

 <img width="602" alt="Screen Shot 2022-12-10 at 10 14 21 PM" src="https://user-images.githubusercontent.com/89367457/206884593-1f0eeb13-1571-4673-9ebf-f350f690347c.png">

-Plot for male, female pronoun count vs year
+Plot for male, female pronoun count vs year (The plot has some missing values.
+We decided to leave it empty as we donot have that year's data)

 ![download](https://user-images.githubusercontent.com/89367457/206884559-b12bb6cd-cf40-4561-b091-5fdcfe64edba.png)